 - A governance token enables the owner to vote

-It is also worth to mention that a token can hold any of these qualities at the same time.
+It is also worth mentioning that a token can hold any of these qualities at the same time.
 So, a token that represents a share in a company might also be a functioning governance token, enabling the shareholder to exercise his right to vote.

 Why are both terms used for the same thing?